 Studying abroad is a student experience that is not to be missed!
-By studying abroad you get to experience a new culture, meet new people, gain international education, and overcome the challenges of living in a new country.
+One of the biggest advantages of studying abroad is that you get to experience a new culture, meet new people, gain international education, and overcome the challenges of living in a new country.
 You can study abroad in so many countries across the globe, but Send My Bag have included the top 10 places from the QS Best Student Cities 2019 in this blog.
 Each of the cities listed here are perfect places to study abroad!

 Some of the best universities in the world are in London, in fact six of London’s universities feature in the Times Higher Education World University Rankings.
 These included Imperial College London, King’s College, and London School of Economics and Political Science.
 If you think you will enjoy a fast-paced city life, London is for you.
 The city has a good buzz about it and, being one of the most international cities in the world, you will meet people from all walks of life and backgrounds.
 You can enjoy a thriving social life and would have the perk of being close to all of the famous London landmarks – Big Ben, Buckingham Palace, The Tower Bridge, St. Paul’s Cathedral, Westminster Abbey, The Shard, and the list goes on.